Ex-Credit Suisse trader to fight U.S. extradition

-LONDON (Reuters) - A former Credit Suisse Group AG CSGN.VX trader, accused by U.S. authorities over a $3 billion fraud involving subprime mortgage bonds, said he would fight a U.S. extradition request when he appeared in a British court on Thursday.
+LONDON (Reuters) - A former Credit Suisse Group AG trader, accused by U.S. authorities over a $3 billion fraud involving subprime mortgage bonds, said he would not agree to a U.S. extradition request when he appeared in a British court on Thursday.

 Kareem Serageldin, former global head of structure credit trading for Credit Suisse, was arrested on Wednesday in London where he has been since U.S. prosecutors filed charges against him earlier this year.